andersy005/embedded-systems-programming/Lab5/README.md

 The function can be found in the source code module stm32f4_discovery.c.
 As the part of the report, you should provide description of the features, configuration of NVIC and EXTI controller of the function.

+The two arguments to STM_EVAL_PBInit are defined and initialized as:

+- BUTTON_USER which is initialized to 0
+- BUTTON_MODE can have one of the following two values:
-•	BUTTON_MODE_GPIO: Button will be used as simple IO
+  - BUTTON_MODE_GPIO: Button will be used as simple IO and is initialized as 0
-•	BUTTON_MODE_EXTI: Button will be connected to EXTI line with interrupt generation capability
+  - BUTTON_MODE_EXTI: Button will be connected to EXTI line with interrupt generation capability and is initialized as 1

+When the BUTTON_USER is initialized to BUTTON_MODE_EXTI, the following EXternal Interrupt configurations are set up:
 - NVIC_IRQChannel: Defines the Button EXTI interrupt as the interrupt to set settings for
 - NVIC_IRQChannelPreemptionPriority: The Button EXTI interrupt is set to the lowest priority.
 - NVIC_IRQChannelSubPriority: With Interrupt of the same type, the Button EXTI is assigned the lowest sub priority.
 - NVIC_IRQChannelCmd: The Button EXTI interrupt is enabled

+Otherwise, the Button is used as a GPIO input.